pawl/awesome-etl/README.md

 * [Dask](https://github.com/blaze/dask) - Ever tried using Pandas to process data that won't fit into memory?
 Dask makes it easy.
 * [Blaze](https://github.com/blaze/blaze) - "translates a subset of modified NumPy and Pandas-like syntax to databases and other computing systems."
 * [Odo](https://github.com/blaze/odo) - Moves data across containers (SQL, CSV, MongoDB, Pandas, etc).
 Claims to be the easiest and fastest way to load a CSV into your database.
 * [xmltodict](https://github.com/martinblech/xmltodict) - Makes working with XML as easy as working with JSON.
 Also allows streaming so you don't run out of memory on large XML files.
+Great for simple operations on small XML files.
 * [Celery](http://www.celeryproject.org/) - "an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well."
 * [MrJob](https://pythonhosted.org/mrjob/) - "lets you write MapReduce jobs in Python 2.6+ and run them on several platforms.
 The easiest route to writing Python programs that run on Hadoop."
 * [Joblib](https://pythonhosted.org/joblib/) - "a set of tools to provide lightweight pipelining in Python."